Winding Up The West Coast of New Zealand

 An extra layer: Pleated Zip Through Sweat

-Rain jacket: A few of our favourites include Patagonia, Team Timbuktu, or Gorman
+Rain jacket: A few of our favourites include Patagonia, Amble Outdoors, or Gorman

 Shoes: one pair you don’t mind getting muddy and other pair for the towns and galleries.